aaronjewell/php-workbench/README.md

 PHP Workbench works out of the box with sensible defaults:

 - **PHP**: Uses `php` command from your PATH
+- **Composer**: Automatically detects and includes vendor/autoload.php from your workspace
 - **Output**: Results appear in the "PHP Workbench" output panel

 ## Keyboard Shortcuts